Cross-Document Validation: Beyond OCR & IDP

 Cross-document validation is the answer to that question.
 It transforms an extraction process into a verification process.
 It detects what a fatigued human eye misses on the 50th file of the day, and what OCR does not even look for.

 CheckFile integrates extraction, classification, intra-document validation, and cross-document validation into a single platform, deployable in under 4 weeks via REST API.
-Every check is traceable, every rule is configurable, every result is auditable -- in full compliance with security and GDPR requirements.
+Every check is traceable, every rule is configurable, every result is auditable โ in full compliance with security requirements and applicable US privacy laws including CCPA and state-level regulations.

 Evaluate the gap between your current process and automated cross-document validation.
 Review our pricing to estimate your budget, or request a demonstration on your own files.
 The first file where a critical inconsistency is detected pays for the solution for the entire year.